UserDna95/Supply-Chain-Dashboard-1/README.md

 Problem Statement:
 How did service levels affect contract renewal for customers?

-Step 1) Understand, clean, and handle null values in data on Excel
+Step 1) Clean and handle null values in data on Excel
 >Line Fill Rate is used to understand how many lines have been shipped out of the total lines ordered

 >Volume fill rate or case fill rate is used to understand the total quantity we can ship for a customer per order or for a given period